RobotsAndPencils/go-saml/README.md

   panic(err)
 }

+// "RelayState" token is an opaque reference to state information maintained at the service provider
+// (e.g. resource identifier at SP that identity provider will redirect user back to) relaystate := ""

-// for convenience, get a URL formed with the SAMLRequest parameter url, err := saml.GetAuthnRequestURL(sp.IDPSSOURL, b64XML) if err != nil {
+// for convenience, get a URL formed with the SAMLRequest parameter url, err := saml.GetAuthnRequestURL(sp.IDPSSOURL, b64XML, relaystate) if err != nil {
   panic(err)
 }